Travel Guide to Statue of Liberty

 The Statue of Liberty was designed by the French sculptor Fredric Auguste Bartholdi, and built by the famous French civil engineer Gustave Eiffel.
 Unlike Bartholdi whose only major work is the Statue of Liberty, Gustave Eiffel is known for another famous landmark of the world.
 The Eiffel Tower of Paris is built by and named after this brilliant engineer.
-The sculptor that is a figure of Roman liberty goddess, the Libertas was dedicated by the people of France to the people of United States.
+The sculptor that is a figure of the Roman liberty goddess, the Libertas was dedicated by the people of France to the people of the United States.
 This dedication took place on October 28, 1886.
-It was of course a joint project in which the French provided the statue and the US provided the site.
+It was, of course, a joint project in which the French provided the statue and the US provided the site.

-The fact is that some parts of the statue was built before it even was designed.
+The fact is that some parts of the statue were built before it even was designed.
 The head and the hand that holds the torch was built some years before the design was completed.
 They even were exhibited in Philadelphia and Manhattan for about 6 years, and then was added to the whole sculpture.

 During its time, the Statue of Liberty was restored several times in 1938, 1984, and 2011.
-It also was administered by different organization until it has become a part of the Statue of Liberty National Monument in 1933.
+It also was administered by different organizations until it has become a part of the Statue of Liberty National Monument in 1933.

 How to visit the Statue of Liberty

 You can join the thousands of people who are visiting the fabulous Statue of Liberty every day.
 Fortunately visiting it is not so difficult.
-In this part of our guide to the Statue of Liberty we will provide information on how to reach the amazing symbol of freedom and democracy.
+In this part of our guide to the Statue of Liberty, we will provide information on how to reach the amazing symbol of freedom and democracy.

 In order to reach the Statue of Liberty, you need to have a ticket.
-This ticket is used for ferry transportation to the complex, it also provides access to bot Ellis Island and Liberty.
+This ticket is used for ferry transportation to the complex, it also provides access to both Ellis Island and Liberty.
 As you can see with this ticket you have everything needed.

 When to visit the Statue of Liberty

-The best time to visit the statue is fall.
-In this season there is a moderate number of visitors to the statue, although the New York City is lovely in that period.
+The best time to visit the statue is the fall.
+In this season there is a moderate number of visitors to the statue, although New York City is lovely in that period.

 You can try to avoid weekends at any part of the year, as weekdays are less crowded and you have the chance to spend more time and take better photos with the amazing Statue of Liberty.
-There is also a special tip if you want to visit the place in weekends, try the Sunday mornings, a holiday that is not much crowded.
+There is also a special tip if you want to visit the place on weekends, try the Sunday mornings, a holiday that is not much crowded.